apache/dolphinscheduler/docs/docs/en/guide/installation/pseudo-cluster.md

 ## Initialize the Database

 DolphinScheduler metadata is stored in the relational database.
 Currently, supports PostgreSQL and MySQL.
-If you use MySQL, you need to manually download [mysql-connector-java driver][mysql] (8.0.16) and move it to the lib directory of DolphinScheduler, which is `tools/libs/`.
+If you use MySQL, you need to manually download [mysql-connector-java driver][mysql] (8.0.16) and move it to the libs directory of DolphinScheduler which is `api-server/libs/` and `alert-server/libs` and `master-server/libs` and `worker-server/libs`.
 Let's take MySQL as an example for how to initialize the database:

 For mysql 5.6 / 5.7